-More on Seoul!
-Seoul wasn’t all just shopping and sightseeing (well it mostly was) – I had the good luck to catch 2 popular all-Korean musicals in the evenings.
+Seoul wasn’t all just shopping and sightseeing (well it mostly was on this trip) – I had the good luck to catch 2 popular all-Korean non-verbal comedy shows in the evenings.
 After all the walking, sightseeing and shopping, it was great to just kick back in the air-conditioned theatres and enjoy a good break!

-Nanta and Jump are the not only the 2 most well known musicals in Seoul, they’re also frequently listed as ‘must-sees’ for tourists.
-One would imagine that the language barrier would be a problem, but what both shows had in common was that there wasn’t much dialogue to begin with, and what little dialogue there was, it was often peppered with english words, or so well acted out that you didn’t really need to understand what they were saying anyway!
+Nanta and Jump are the not only the 2 most well known comedy shows in Seoul, they’re also frequently listed as ‘must-sees’ for tourists.
+One would imagine that the language barrier would be a problem, but what both shows had in common was that there isn’t very much dialogue in the show.
+And if there was any dialogue at all, it was peppered with the occasional English word and you had enough context clues from the physical actions that you didn’t really need to understand exactly what they were saying anyway!

 Both shows were quite funny and had me laughing out loud, hoping not to spoil it too much for anyone who wants to watch it so I’m not going to delve into the details (there are videos below for those who want a taste)… I also loved that they had great audience participation moments where they pull up unsuspecting members of the audience to help out in the performance, hilarity ensues and it makes every performance a different experience!

 Because the shows play almost everyday, and quite often more than once a day , there are many different teams that play the various roles, so you might not see the same set of actors that your friend saw previously.